 I truly enjoyed this book and I wish I would have read it sooner.
 The only issue I had was that Astrid doesn’t really change in the end.
 She was a pushover to begin with, and in the end she forgives all the people in her life who mistreated her without much apology on their end.
 I suppose her true change was accepting herself, even if it wasn’t totally on her own terms as she’d have liked.

 Ask the Passengers is absolutely a book worth reading, and if you haven’t already, I suggest you check it out.
 With A.S.
-King easily becoming my favorite author, I look forward to reading more of her work.
+King easily becoming one of my favorite authors, I look forward to reading more of her work.